nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Pinning

 Being shot at is a terrifying experience at the best of times, and even the most inexperienced Acolytes know to keep their heads down when the bullets and bolt shells start flying\.
-Pinning represents a character’s survival instincts telling him to stay in cover\.
+Pinning represents a character's survival instincts telling him to stay in cover\.
 Certain combat actions or other circumstances call on their targets to test for Pinning; this is a Challenging \(\+0\) Willpower test\.
 If the character succeeds, he can act normally\.
 If he fails, he instead becomes Pinned\.

 ### Being Pinned